We use necessary cookies that allow our site to work. We also set optional cookies that help us improve our website.

 Poverty and occupation

-Occupation categories for those in in-work poverty (2021/22)
+Occupation categories for those in in-work poverty (2022/23)

-This indicator looks at the occupation categories for people in in-work poverty in London and the rest of England.
-Of everybody experiencing working poverty, more worked in elementary occupations than any other job, with 19% of people in in-work poverty in London categorised in this way.
+Of everybody experiencing working poverty, more worked in elementary occupations than any other job category, with 18% of people in in-work poverty in London categorised in this way.
+By contrast, only 4% of working Londoners who are not in poverty are in elementary occupations.
 Elementary occupations consist of simple and routine tasks which mainly require the use of hand-held tools and often some physical effort.
-This group made up the same proportion (19%) in the rest of England.
+This group made up a lower proportion (16%) in the rest of England.

 Please note Social Occupation Classification 2020 (SOC 2020) was introduced to the Family Resources Survey for the 2021/22 wave.
 Compared to SOC 2010 at the major grouping level there are minor decreases in employees classified in groups 1 and 3 and increases in group 2 for males and females.
 See here for more details.
 In our analysis we have combined survey waves and therefore also combined SOC 2010 and SOC 2020.